alexusljf/LeetCode/2-add-two-numbers/NOTES.md

 			val2 += (int) (tempNode.val * Math.pow(10.0,i ));
 			tempNode = tempNode.next;
 		}

 		 System.out.println(val1);
 		 System.out.println(val2);

+Tried to sum the 2 values and then build a LL backwards but the overflow issue makes it not work.

 		ListNode returnNode = new ListNode(); // create a new LL tempNode = returnNode; // temp pointer
 		int result = val1 + val2, i=0;